MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/encumbrance.md

 Use the Purchase Order Entry window to create and authorize encumbrances for standard and drop-ship purchase orders.
 A standard purchase order lists items that will be shipped to your business to be received into your inventory.
 A drop-ship purchase order lists items that will be shipped directly to the customer.

-1. Open the Purchase Order Entry window.
-(Transactions >> Purchasing >> Purchase Order Entry)
+1. Open the Purchase Order Entry window (Transactions >> Purchasing >> Purchase Order Entry).
 2. Select Standard or Drop-Ship as the purchase order type.
 3. Enter the purchase order.
 See the Purchase Order Processing documentation for more information.

    If any line items exceed the available budgeted amount, a message will be displayed asking if you want to encumber the purchase.
 You must enter a password, if one was set up.

    If you change the information in the Quantity Ordered, Quantity Canceled, or Unit Cost fields for a line item, the line is validated again.
 4. Choose Save and close the window.
 You will have the option to print an edit list.

    You can choose File >> Print or the Print icon, or use the Print Purchasing Documents window, to print the purchase order if all lines have a status of Encumbered.